blues/sparrow-reference-web-app/README.md

 If you have the Sparrow starter already open you’ll have to refresh to see the name update in the UI.
 We are adding the ability to change a gateway’s name and environment variables for the GA release.

+**Incorrect “Last updated” date**

+Currently sensors may display an incorrect “Last updated” date or time.
+You can see the sensor’s correct last-updated time by looking at the most recent reading on the sensor’s detail page.
+We are addressing this issue for the GA release.

 ## Support

 If you run into any issues using this repo, feel free to [create an issue](/issues), or to [reach out on our developer forum](https://discuss.blues.io/).